-FAQ USAC response Is a NV Web Portal account needed in order to use the NV Web Portal?
-All consumers using the consumer NV Web Portal or service provider representatives using the service provider NV Web Portal must have their own individual accounts.
+• . , FAQ USAC response Is a NV Web Portal account needed in order to use the NV Web Portal?
+All consumers state users, or service provider representatives using the NV web portal must have their own individual accounts.
 No one is allowed to share accounts with another person.
 Is there an API that permits SPs to interact with the NV?
-Based on stakeholder feedback, USAC built an Eligibility Check API that allows authorized SP systems to communicate directly with the NV to verify consumer eligibility and check the status of applications.
+Based on stakeholder feedback, USAC built an Eligibility Check API that allows authorized Service Provider systems to communicate directly with the NV to verify consumer eligibility and check the status of applications.
 What is the process for qualified consumers to select a carrier?
-If a consumer applies via the service provider portal and is found qualified, the service provider can enroll them into NLAD immediately after receiving a qualified eligibility decision from the National Verifier.
+If a consumer applies via the service provider portal or Eligibility Check API and is found qualified, the service provider can enroll them into NLAD immediately after receiving a qualified eligibility decision from the National Verifier.
 If a consumer qualifies via a paper application, the consumer will be notified by mail of their qualified status and will need to contact a participating Lifeline service provider to be enrolled into NLAD.
 If a consumer qualifies via the consumer NV web portal, they will be taken to a "Qualified" screen which will provide instructions to enroll with a carrier.
 Like with paper applications, the consumer will need to contact a participating Lifeline service provider to be enrolled into NLAD to receive the Lifeline benefit.
+A direct link to Lifeline's Companies Near Me tool will appear on the "Qualified" screen so consumers can easily navigate to this tool and find companies that serve their area.